IsaqueFranklin/Hacker-news-clone/README.md

 A Hacker News clone

-- Just fucking npm install all of the shit.
+- Just fucking npm install all of the shit in the package.json.